-Identification tool (column 4)
+Identification tool (column 7)

-- Select the tool your organization uses to identify whether its withdrawals are located in geographic areas of water stress. - If you have used a different tool, methodology or data set, please select 'Other, please specify' and provide a label for the tool/approach in the text field provided and give details in column 5.
+- Select the tool(s) your organization uses to identify whether its withdrawals are located in geographic areas of water stress. - If you have used a different tool, methodology or data set, select 'Other, please specify' and provide a label for the tool/approach in the text field provided and give details in column 8.

-- · Use this field also to give more details about: - The proportion you reported in column 2; and - Any exclusions in your reporting. - If your responses to column 2 or column 3 are partially or wholly estimated, please explain your approach to estimation. - If you have selected a recommended tool in column 4, give a reason for your selection and the data sets you use within the tool. - If you have not used one of the tools recommended, please describe: - The tool and your rationale for using it; - How "areas with water stress" are defined and identified, including the threshold applied; and - If possible, the methodology used such as the data sets that your assessment is based on (see Additional information). - This question asks about the location of withdrawal sources rather than your facilities.
-Please indicate if you are only able to supply data based on the location of facilities and give your reason. - If desired, you may give an explanation of your company's management response to the exposure to business risks associated with the percentage disclosed in column 2, and your experience of working in water stressed areas.
-This is optional but may provide data users with context to better interpret the significance of the figures reported.
+- Use this field also to give more details about: - -The proportion you reported in column 2; and - Any exclusions in your reporting. - Scope of assessments (full coverage or partial based on geographies, business unites, tiers of the supply chain, etc.) - If your responses to column 2, 3 or 5 are partially or wholly estimated, please explain your approach to estimation. - If you have selected a recommended tool in column 7, briefly describe how the selected tool was applied to evaluate whether water is withdrawn from stressed areas, including:

+-Which data sets are used; and

+- Frequency of assessments.

+• If you have not used one of the tools recommended, briefly describe:

+-The tool used;

+- How "areas with water stress" are defined and identified, including the threshold applied; and

+- If possible, the methodology used such as the data sets that your assessment is based on (see Additional information).

+• This question asks about the location of withdrawal sources rather than your facilities.
+Indicate if you are only able to supply data based on the location of facilities and give your reason.

+- If desired, you may give an explanation of your company's management response to the exposure to business risks associated with the percentage disclosed in column 2, and your experience of working in water stressed areas.
+This is optional but may provide data users with context to better interpret the significance of the figures reported. - If you selected 'Unknown' in column 1, explain why you have not assessed if any of your water withdrawals are from stressed areas, and if relevant, any plans for future assessment.

 • Water stress: The ability, or lack thereof, to meet human and ecological demand for fresh water.
 Compared to scarcity, "water stress" is a more inclusive and broader concept.
 It considers several physical aspects related to water resources, including water availability, water quality, and the accessibility of water.
 It can also be based on subjective elements so that it is assessed differently depending on societal values, such as the suitability of water for drinking, the requirements to be afforded to ecosystems, and whether people can make use of the physically available water supplies.
 This is often a function of the infrastructure and the affordability of water, among other things.
 Consider for instance, a region may have abundant water resources (and thus not be considered water scarce), but it may have such severe pollution that those supplies are unfit for human or ecological uses.
-Consider also that a sector able to use any quality of water may enjoy more availability than another sector in the same catchment that depends on high quality water (based on the CEO Water Mandate's definition of water stress, Corporate Water Disclosure Guidelines, 2014).
+Consider also that a sector able to use any quality of water may enjoy more availability than another sector in the same catchment that depends on high guality water (based on the CEO Water Mandate's definition of water stress, Corporate Water Disclosure Guidelines, 2014).